Ethan Levien

 My reserach in this area includes:

-• branching processes , which are models of population growth where individuals do not interact.
-These appear in biology, but also in machine learning and statistical physics.
-The Feynman–Kac formula, which relates growth exponents to path integrals, plays a central role in this work.
-I have collaborated with Farshid Jafarpour (Utrecht University) in this area.
+• branching processes .
+These are models of population growth where individuals do not interact and have applications in population biology, but also in machine learning and statistical physics.

 Biological interests